Smoothing and adaptation of shifted P\'olya Tree ensembles: Main results

-This result, through the use of $L_n$ and $\lfloor\alpha\rfloor$, relies on the assumption that the regularity $\alpha$ is fixed and known.
-The issue is that, in practice, we do not have the knowledge of this characteristic of the problem beforehand.
-The addition of a prior on the tree depth $L$ (which will be linked by the below functional to the degree of aggregation used) allows us to attain the minimax contraction rate, with a prior which doesn't require the knowledge of any fine property of $f_0$ anymore.
-As said, it is useful to introduce now the following functional, defined for $l,n\in\N^*$,
+Through the use of $L_n$ and $\lfloor\alpha\rfloor$, this result relies on the assumption that the regularity $\alpha$ is fixed and known.
+The issue is that, in practice, we do not know this characteristic of the problem beforehand.
+Adding a prior on the depth of the trees $L$ (which will be linked by the below functional to the degree of aggregation used) allows a new hierarchical prior attaining the minimax contraction rate, with no requirement for the knowledge of any fine property of $f_0$ anymore.
+We introduce the following functional, defined for $l,n\in\N^*$,

+For any depth value and sample size, it gives an estimate of the smoothness of the signal to be recovered.
 The result below shows that it is possible to define an adaptive prior that leads to optimal contraction rates for an arbitrary regularity $\alpha>0$.
+The idea is to add a hyperprior on different models, characterized by the depth $l$ and the corresponding estimated smoothness.